9uant-brain/FET-Compressor-Build/README.md

 Initially, I followed the same op-amp numbering as in the original, but that changed during PCB layout work.
 I’ll go into more detail about that later.
 ### PCB layout Creation

-This circuit has a lot of components, and since I didn’t want to use a larger enclosure, I decided to design it using SMD components.I was also curious to see whether I could solder SMD parts neatly.
+This circuit has a lot of components, and since I didn’t want to use a larger enclosure, I decided to design it using SMD components.
+I was also curious to see whether I could solder SMD parts neatly.
 I’ll first explain the older design, and then go over the revised version.

 -----